How classic car-friendly is your state?

 Total Grade: 662.5

-Oklahoma is one of those states that seems to keep any information about registering a classic car under heavy wraps until you’ve stood in line for three hours at the DMV.
-A search of the site reveals no results for “classic,” “historic,” or “antique.”
-We did a Google search for registering a classic vehicle in Oklahoma and came up with a single .pdf.
+We gave Oklahoma a hard time the last time we ran this story because it seemed to want to keep any information about registering a classic car under heavy wraps until you’ve stood in line for three hours at the DMV.
+There’s more information in a PDF provided by the state now, but it’s still pretty slim.
 Most states cut you a break by making classic registrations a one-time fee, but not Oklahoma.
 It’s a $19 annual fee.
-If you want it for 10 years, it’s $86, which saves you more than a hundred bucks in registration fees.
+If you want it for ten years, it’s $86, which saves you over a hundred bucks in registration fees, but you’re better off in other states that have a one-time fee.

-Oklahoma requires a title for classic cars, but it also accepts a nominally-priced surety bond in place of a title if the car you’re interested in doesn’t have one (something to keep in mind when negotiating a price with a seller.)
+Despite what appears in our scorecard, Oklahoma DOES require a title for classic cars, but it also accepts a nominally priced surety bond in place of a title if the car you’re interested in is missing one (something to keep in mind when negotiating a price with a seller.)

-The traffic in Oklahoma is generally pretty good, which scored the state an 11th ranking from U.S. News & World Report.
-The road quality is pretty dismal, however—37th in the U.S.
+The traffic in Oklahoma is generally pretty light, which scored the state an 11th ranking in US News & World Report.
+Its road quality is pretty dismal, though, placing it 37th in the US.

 23. Michigan